 \subsection{Case 1: $\CX_0>0$}

 \begin{theorem} For a DMC if $\CX_0>0$ then,

 \end{theorem} \begin{proof} If zero-error capacity is strictly greater then zero, i.e. $\CX_0>0$, then one can achieve the sphere packing exponent, with zero error probability using a two phase scheme.
-In the first phase transmitter uses a length $\blx_1=\lceil e^{\blx_1 R}\rceil$ block-code without feedback with a list decoder of size $L=\left\lceil \tfrac{\partial}{\partial R} \spexp(R,P_{R}^{*}) \right\rceil$ where $P_{R}^{*}$ is the input distribution satisfying $\spexp(R)=\spexp(R,P_{R}^{*})$.
-Note that with this list size is sphere packing exponent\footnote{Indeed this upper bound on error probability is tight exponentially for block-codes without feedback.} is achievable at rate $R$.
+In the first phase transmitter uses a length $\blx_1=\lceil e^{\blx_1 R}\rceil$ block code without feedback with a list decoder of size $L=\left\lceil \tfrac{\partial}{\partial R} \spexp(R,P_{R}^{*}) \right\rceil$ where $P_{R}^{*}$ is the input distribution satisfying $\spexp(R)=\spexp(R,P_{R}^{*})$.
+Note that with this list size the sphere packing exponent\footnote{Indeed this upper bound on error probability is tight exponentially for block codes without feedback.} is achievable at rate $R$.
 Thus correct message is in the list with at least probability $(1-e^{-\blx_1 \spexp(R)})$, see \cite[Page 196]{CK}.
 In the second phase transmitter uses a zero error code, of length\footnote{For some DMCs with $\CX_0>0$ and for some $L$ one may need more than $ \lceil\tfrac{\ln (L+1)}{\CX_0}\rceil$ time units to convey one of the $(L+1)$ messages without any errors, because $\CX_0$ itself is defined as a limit.
 But even in those cases we are guaranteed to have a fixed amount of time for that transmissions, which does not change with $\blx_1$.
 Thus above argument holds as is even in those cases.} $\blx_2= \lceil\tfrac{\ln (L+1)}{\CX_0}\rceil$ with $L+1$ messages, to tell the receiver whether the correct message is in that list or not, and the correct message itself if it is in the list.
 Clearly such a feedback code with two phases is error free, and it has erasures only when there exists an error in the first phase.
 Thus the erasure probability of the over all code is upper bounded by $e^{-\blx_1 \spexp(R)}$.
 Note that $\blx_2$ is fixed for a given $R$.
-Consequently as the length of the first phase, $\blx_1$, diverges, the rate and erasure exponent of $(\blx_1+\blx_2)$ long block-code converge to the rate and error exponent of $\blx_1$ long code of the first phase, i.e. to $R$ and $\spexp(R)$.
+Consequently as the length of the first phase, $\blx_1$, grows to infinity the rate and erasure exponent of $(\blx_1+\blx_2)$ long block code converges to the rate and error exponent of $\blx_1$ long code of the first phase, i.e. to $R$ and $\spexp(R)$.
 Thus